 Location: 1/2 mile North of Highway 15 on Range Road 184

-*closed to all traffic – bridge structure belongs to the Village of Chipman
+*Due to collapse, closed indefinitely – bridge structure belongs to the Village of Chipman

 Private Snow Removal

-In effort to best serve Lamont County residents, Council has recently made amendments to the custom snow plowing/grading on private driveways policy. (#5100)
+In effort to best serve Lamont County residents, Council has recently made amendments to the custom snow plowing/grading on private driveways policy.
+(Policy #5100)

 County residents who are medically fragile and/or require at home medical services on a regular basis will receive the service on a no-charge basis.
 This will only be provided subject to provision of an annual doctor’s note and also be recorded separately so that a flag is not required.

-The service provided for seniors (65+) will now be $100/season and will be recorded separately so that a flag is not required.
+The service provided for seniors (65+) will now be $100 + GST /season and will be recorded separately so that a flag is not required.
 This service will only be provided after all roads have been opened and medically fragile residents’ driveway clearing has been completed.

-All other landowners/designates will have the opportunity to buy flags at $40/flag.
+All other landowners/designates will have the opportunity to buy flags at $40 + GST /flag.
 For snowplowing purposes only, if four extra flags are posted, County forces will clear snow for agricultural purposes.
 This is to the equivalent of a maximum of one hours’ work (not including time spent clearing the driveway).

 1 flag – Driveway cleared only